Today is Psihosavato, a day in a series of Saturdays set aside in the liturgical Greek Orthodox Calendar to remember those who have died.

 - Place a nonstick pan over medium to high heat.

-- Coarsely chop the walnuts and add them to the pan in 2-3 batches depending on how large your pan is.
+- Coarsely chop the walnuts and add them to the pan in 2-3 batches, depending on how large your pan is.
 Toast for 2-3 minutes while mixing with a wooden spoon.

-- When ready, allow to cool completely.
+- When ready, allow cooling completely.

 - Coarsely chop the almonds and toast them in the same way.
 Allow them to cool completely.